 Physical education is required of all students.
 Physical education uniforms will not be required.
 Students are expected to wear clothing that will allow them to participate in physical education classes including proper footwear per teacher discretion.
+A non-altered shirt must be worn properly as part of the dress.
 Students will be allowed to change and dress into physical education clothing if they choose.
 Failure to wear clothing and footwear that allows for participating in physical education classes can result in participation academic consequences.
 Physical education lockers will not be issued.